 Schedule

-Week Dates Topics Readings Notes/Slides
+Week Dates Topics Readings Slides/HWs

-1 Jul28 - Aug1 Course Intro, Refresher on Basic Maths, Alphabet, Strings, and Languages Chapter 1 of ALC
+1 Jul28 - Aug1 Course Intro, Refresher on Basic Maths, Alphabet, Strings, and Languages Chapter 1 of ALC Lec-1, HW-0, Lec-2, Lec-3

 Textbook and Resources